 Turns out, a big, bony nose such as mine is considered attractive; the women here love mine.
 When I tried to explain that many Western people with my big nose would pay good money to have a surgeon break and reshape it, no one believed me.
-I got the same reaction when I explained that our women spend money to turn their skin brown rather than white (some Asians prefer to whiten their skin).
+I got the same reaction when I explained others spend money to turn their skin brown rather than keep it white (some Asians prefer to whiten their skin).

 Regardless, it’s nice to finally find some corner of the planet where people appreciate a serious nose when they see one. 🙂

 I pitched in to carry water, but the others scolded Lina for allowing me to help.
 The large buckets probably weigh around 15 kilograms each.
-Then the men gave me funny looks for doing women’s work rather than something manly like sitting and smoking.
-Although the village is devoutly Christian, the paternal arrangements and treatment toward women reminded me a lot of Egypt.
+Then the men gave me funny looks for doing “women’s work” rather than something manly like sitting and smoking.
+Although the village is devoutly Christian, the paternal culture and treatment toward women reminded me of the Muslim islands not far from here.
 The women here work from 6 a.m. to midnight or later gathering firewood, carrying water, taking care of kids, cooking, and cleaning.
 They are always the last to eat or sleep, and I really feel for them.
-No wonder many of the local women choose to chew betel nuts for a mild buzz — I would too!
+No wonder many of the local women choose to chew betel nuts for a mild buzz — they need some relief!

 The men do their daily chore of climbing high into the palm trees with no ropes or protection, making cuts on the tree, and attaching buckets to catch the draining juice which will be turned into tuak (or mokay) later, fermented beverages.
 It is dangerous work but only takes a few hours.
 In the meantime, they sit, play cards, and smoke while waiting on the buckets to fill with sap.